alexgo-io/alexlab-doc/product-features/token-swaps/key-concepts.md

 ### Exchange Rate

 The exchange rate determines how many target tokens you would receive for one base token.
-On ALEX DEX, this rate is algorithmically determined by the [ALEX Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) protocol and is updated after each swap.
+On the ALEX DEX, this rate is algorithmically determined by the [ALEX Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) protocol and is updated after each swap.

 ### Swap Fee

-Is the cost associated with performing a swap.
+This is the cost associated with performing a swap.
 It is deducted from the base token amount and is tipically set at 0.5%, though it can vary depending on the token pair (liquidity pool) involved.

 ### Swap Route